Goodnight Punpun: Reception

-As of January 2019, the manga had 3 million copies in circulation.
+By January 2019, the manga had 3 million copies in circulation.
 Goodnight Punpun won the 22nd Spanish Manga Barcelona award for the seinen category in 2016.
 The series was nominated for the 2017 Eisner Award in the "Best U.S. Edition of International Material—Asia" category, for its first four volumes.
 The manga received a Jury Recommendation at the 13th Japan Media Arts Festival Awards in 2009.